Free Legal Dictionary – User Supplied Legal Definitions

 J.

-J. D.: Juris Doctor; the degree that is bestowed after graduation from law school.
+J. D.: Juris Doctor; the degree bestowed after law school graduation.
 Furthermore, the degree was formerly designated LL.
 B.

-Joinder: uniting of parties to single case or litigation
+Joinder: uniting of parties to a single case or litigation

 Enterprise, Joint: an agreement of two or more parties to take on a particular goal or project

-Liability, Joint: a doctrine of liability making all parties who are responsible for a loss to each share full responsibility
+Liability, Joint: a doctrine of Liability making all parties who are responsible for a loss each share full responsibility

 Joint Venture: a business undertaking by two or more parties in which profits, losses, and control are shared